mozilla/explainers/README.md

 Start your explainer with at least:

 0. a short name for the feature, which will be used for the directory/repository for your explainer; use all lowercase short names with hyphens for separators
 1. user problem(s) to be solved (with a new standard), at least a one sentence description.
-Only the problem description, no proposal.
+Only the problem description, no proposed solution.

 ### New counter-proposal
 If your explainer is a counter-proposal to an existing public explainer or group proposal,